harvester/docs/docs/getting-started.md

 sidebar_label: Getting Started (High-Availability Clusters)
 title: "Getting Started (High-Availability Clusters)"
 keywords:
+- deployment
+- getting started
 - Harvester
+- Harvester cluster
-- getting started
+- high availability
-- step by step
-- deployment
+- virtual machine
 ---

 A three-node [Harvester cluster](../glossary/#harvester-cluster) is required to fully realize multi-node features such as high availability.
 Certain versions of Harvester allow you to create clusters with two management nodes and one [witness node](../advanced/witness/) (and optionally, one or more worker nodes).
 You can also create [single-node clusters](../advanced/singlenodeclusters/) that support most Harvester features (excluding high availability, multi-replica support, and live migration).